 Following a 7.8 magnitude earthquake in Kaikōura in November 2016, SH1 was damaged and closed.
-The road re-opens on 15 December 2017 for restricted travel, giving people two options for driving between Picton and Christchurch.
+The road re-opened on 15 December 2017 for restricted travel, giving people two options for driving between Picton and Christchurch.
 Before travelling, check which route is available and the best option for you.

 When you place your order, let us know how many copies you want, keeping in mind that they are bundled in 25s.

-Where can I find accurate and up-to-date information?
+Where can I find up-to-date travel information?

 Do not rely on your GPS or Google Maps for road closure information or accurate journey times.
-Things can change at short notice.

 Travel information, journey times and road conditions can change at short notice.Check at least two hours before you travel in case you have to change your route,and when you reach key route decision points.

 Check out Driving in New Zealand at www.nzta.govt.nz/resources/driving-in-nz(external link)